grapa-dev/grapa/docs-src/docs/obj/encode.md

 ```

 ## value = key.secret (key)
+Key exchange for generating shared secrets between two parties.
+Supports three different key exchange protocols:

+### 1. Traditional Diffie-Hellman (DH)
-Diffie-Hellman key exchange.
-Node A generates the staring keys and sends "p" and "g" to node B. Node B then generates its keys using "p" and "g" from node A. Both nodes can then generate the shared secret, and they will be equal.
+Both parties must use the same prime modulus (`p`) and generator (`g`).
+Node A generates keys and sends `p` and `g` to Node B. Node B then generates its keys using the same `p` and `g` from Node A.

+### 2. Elliptic Curve (EC) Key Exchange
+Both parties generate independent keys on the same curve.
+No parameter sharing required - both parties just need to agree on the curve name.

+### 3. Raw Public Key (RPK) Key Exchange
+Both parties generate independent keys using the same algorithm (e.g., X25519, Ed25519).
+No parameter sharing required - both parties just need to agree on the algorithm.

 ```
 grapa: />nodeA = "dh".genkeys();